-As at June 30, 2015 the Company has restricted cash of \$2.9 million, which decreased from the December 31, 2014 amount of \$36.1 million due to the cash payment on the Pharmacare acquisition, draws for capital expenditures and transaction and other costs.
-Restricted cash increased by \$10.0 million with the withdrawal of the \$10.0 million temporary reduction to the revolving facility offset by the use of that cash to repay \$10.0 million on the second lien senior secured notes.
-The Company intends to use the remaining restricted cash to reinvest in its core businesses through tuck-in acquisitions, further debt reductions and capital expenditures.
-The Company is in the process of discussing strategic alternatives with external advisers on the refinancing of the \$15.0 million convertible debentures due April 2016.
-Such alternatives could include repayment with new financing, extensions or other repayment alternatives.
+As at September 30, 2015 the Company has restricted cash of \$0.9 million, which decreased from the December 31, 2014 amount of \$36.3 million due to the cash payment on the Pharmacare acquisition, draws for capital expenditures and transaction and other costs.

+The Company is in the process of discussing strategic alternatives with external advisers on the refinancing of the \$15.0 million convertible debentures due April 2016 and the Revolving Facility due June 2016.
+With respect to the convertible debentures, such alternatives could include repayment with new financing, extensions or other repayment alternatives including converting to shares at the Company's discretion.
+The alternatives for the Revolving Facility are discussed further below, as a renewal for a one or two year period with similar terms and conditions is not the only alternative the Company is considering given the strategic review that is in process.

-With the successful completion of accretive acquisitions made during the first quarter of 2015 and the completion of the planned \$15.0 million debt reduction in the second quarter of 2015, the Company anticipates it will be in compliance with the covenants in its Revolving Facility during 2015 and that it will continue to generate sufficient cash flow to meet its obligations as they come due through future organic growth and ongoing operational improvements and cost containment initiatives.
-There can be no assurance that the Company will be successful in achieving the results targets as set out in its operating plan for each of the quarters in 2015.
+With the completion of acquisitions made during the first quarter of 2015 and the completion of the \$15.0 million debt reduction in the second quarter of 2015, the Company anticipates it will be in compliance with the covenants in its Revolving Facility during the remainder of 2015 and through to its renewal in June 2016.
+The Company expects to continue to generate sufficient cash flow to meet its obligations as they come due through future organic growth, ongoing operational improvements and cost containment initiatives.
+There can be no assurance that the Company will be successful in achieving the results targets as set out in its 2015 and 2016 operating plan for the balance of 2015 or through to the renewal of the Revolving Facility in 2016.